Logiqx/wca-ipy/docs/Future_Options.md

 Note: Although the names and results for 2nd and 5th place are missing the rankings 1, 3, 4 and 6 are still accurate.

-This is the second favoured option in this proposal and if required, including a suitable agreement, guaranteeing that WCA IDs of senior competitors will not be shared with anyone outside of the senior rankings team or used for purposes other than the senior rankings.
+This is the second most favoured option in this proposal and if required, including a suitable agreement, guaranteeing that WCA IDs of senior competitors will not be shared with anyone outside of the senior rankings team or used for purposes other than the senior rankings.
 This agreement could be part of a [Legitimate Interests Assessment](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/legitimate-interests/how-do-we-apply-legitimate-interests-in-practice/) (LIA), providing a light-touch audit trail of the decisions and justification for processing on the basis of legitimate interests.

 ### Option 3

-The third option is similar to the second but would use [aggregated](https://github.com/Logiqx/wca-ipy/blob/master/sql/extract_senior_aggs.sql) senior results from the WCA database.
+The third option is similar to the second but would use [aggregated](https://github.com/Logiqx/wca-ipy/blob/master/sql/extract_senior_aggs.sql) senior results from the WCA database, just like the one-off extract in Feb 2019.
 This approach is essentially the same as the existing "[Indicative Over 40s Rankings](https://logiqx.github.io/wca-ipy/Indicative_Rankings.html)" but using up-to-date distributions of senior results.

-The indicative rankings basically spread out the unknowns such that a sole 25.x is regarded as 25.50, two 25.x results are regarded as 25.25 + 25.75, three 25.x results are regarded as 25.17 + 25.50 + 25.83 etc.
+Described simply the indicative rankings basically spread out the unknowns such that a sole 25.x is regarded as 25.50, two 25.x results are regarded as 25.25 + 25.75, three 25.x results are regarded as 25.17 + 25.50 + 25.83 etc.

 For example the 3x3x3 OH average rankings would show the following: